Maclean-D/exif-snap/README.md

 1. **Upload Images**: Click the "Upload Images" button to select and upload one or more images.
 2. **Set Date and Time**: Use the date and time picker to set a custom date and time for all images.
 3. **Rotate Images**: Use the rotate buttons on each image card to rotate the image clockwise or counterclockwise.
-4. **View Metadata**: Click the info button on an image card to view its EXIF metadata.
-5. **Download Images**: Click the download button on an image card to download a single image, or use the "Download All" button to download all images as a zip file.
+4. **Download Images**: Click the download button on an image card to download a single image, or use the "Download All" button to download all images as a zip file.
-6. **Delete Images**: Use the trash can button to remove an image from the list.
-7. **Toggle Dark Mode**: Use the theme toggle button in the top right corner to switch between light and dark modes.

 ## Technologies Used